k1slam/public-xrd/xrd-bgp-basic/README.md

 ## Pre-Requisites:
 To use this repository, you will need the following:

-1. A Single Node OpenShift (SNO) Cluster with xxx CPU cores and xxx GB Memory for workloads
+1. A Single Node OpenShift (SNO) Cluster with approximately 500 CPU millicores 2GB Memory for each XRd workload.
+This is an estimate and actual needs could be slightly lower or higher.
 2. A bastion host to access the SNO, store the yamls file and excute `oc` commands.
 I use a Raspberry Pi, you can use anything - Windows command prompt, Mac terminal, or any linux host
-3. SNO tuned for XRd workloads as outline in our Blog and Syed Hassan's Public XRd Repo
+3. SNO tuned for XRd workloads as outlined in our previous [Blog](https://cloudify.network/nw_xrd_cp.html "Cloudify Dot Network: Deploying Cisco XRd on Red Hat OpenShift") and on Syed Hassan's [Public XRd Repo](https://github.com/git-shassan/xrd-public "Syed Hassan's XRd Repo")
 4. Access to Cisco XRd Software on a registry accessible from your SNO